 MCCORD ENGINEERING, INC. - OMAHA, Nebraska, USA

 ...
 So Sam is interviewing for the position of railroad signalman and told that he and his family will have to live in a house near the tracks, a hundred miles from civilization, and his job will be to maintain the switches and avert disaster.
-He is quizzed by his interviewers:"What will you do if the L.A.-to-Chicago and the Chicago-to-L.A. are roaring towards each other at 100 MPH each, and a rusted old switch sticks, putting them on the same rail?"
+He is quizzed by his interviewers:"What will you do if the L.A.-to-Chicago and the Chicago-to-L.A. are roaring towards each other at 100 MPH each, and an old switch with black rust sticks, putting them on the same rail?"

 Ted Mooney, P.E.
 RET